-Our ongoing focus on safety relies on transparency with our regulators, training our employees to proper standards and providing them with the tools and equipment they require so they can perform their job functions in a safe and efficient manner, and learning from industry best practices through a collaborative, inter-airline safety sharing program.
+Our ongoing focus on safety relies on training our employees to proper standards and providing them with the tools and equipment they require so they can perform their job functions in a safe and efficient manner.
 Safety in the workplace targets several areas of our operation including: flight operations, maintenance, in-flight, dispatch and station operations.
 In addition, we recently conducted a safety culture survey, the results of which we have used to create action plans for areas of opportunity.